Apple leans on devices business in global battle against Disney, Netflix

 Ahead of the announcement, analysts and investors viewed Apple, which is late to the streaming war, as facing a tough fight competing with Netflix Inc and Walt Disney Co's Disney+.
 Apple is also trying to win out over HBO Max with its hit shows like "Game of Thrones," "Friends" and "The Sopranos."

-Walt Disney Co's Disney+ - launching Nov 12 - has helped lift the stock almost 20 per cent in recent months.
-Disney boasts a deep library of Marvel's superhero hits, the Star Wars universe, "Toy Story" creator Pixar animation and the National Geographic channel.
+Walt Disney Co's Disney+ - launching Nov.
+12 - has helped lift the stock almost 20per cent in recent months.
+Disney, which already controls the fast-growing streaming service Hulu, boasts a deep library of Marvel's superhero hits, the Star Wars universe, "Toy Story" creator Pixar animation and the National Geographic channel.

 Disney+ has a budget of over US$1 billion for original content - a figure that will grow to around US$2 billion by 2024.
 It is priced higher than Apple TV+, at US$7 monthly or US$70 annually.
 A bundle that includes ESPN+ and Hulu will cost US$13 per month.

 Media executives and analysts believe that most households are willing to pay for more than one streaming service.
-Many believe subscribers are unlikely to cancel their Netflix subscription to pay for other services to pay for Disney+, instead subscribing to both.
+Many believe existing Netflix subscribers are unlikely to cancel their subscription to pay for other services.
 IAC Chairman Barry Diller told CNBC in July that Disney has the best chance of catching up to Netflix “because of its very, very popular content.”

 Apple will not directly compete with Amazon Inc's Prime Video because that service is bundled with other perks of Prime membership - most significantly, free one- or two-day delivery on most Amazon orders.